 Requirements to apply for a United States visa differ from country to country.
 Before you begin the process, contact the US embassy/consulate in your country for the most current and specific visa application information.
 Check the appointment and visa processing wait times for a consulate or embassy near you.
 You can also obtain US visa details for your country through the US Department of State.

-Step 1: Visit your US embassy/consulate in person, or ask for mailing instructions to apply for a student visa.
 In addition to a completed visa application, you must also bring or mail:

 - Your original I-20 or DS-2019 form and the admission letter sent by Michigan Tech.